 - Taken: The entire premise of the plot is a Papa Wolf setting out to rescue his daughter from a sex slave ring.
 That page quote above?
 He's not even remotely kidding.

 - Underworld: Awakening starts with Selene escaping from unknown captors and setting out to rescue Michael in this fashion.
 Instead, she finds a girl who turns out to be her and Michael's daughter and tells her that Michael is dead.
-Then the girl is kidnapped, so Selene sets on a Roaring Rampage Of Rescue to save her, in process learning that Michael is not dead, after all, and has, in fact, escaped on his own while she was rescuing the girl.
+Then the girl is kidnapped, so Selene sets on a Roaring Rampage Of Rescue to save her; while doing so, she learns that Michael is not dead after all, and has in fact escaped on his own while she was rescuing the girl.